FineUploader/fine-uploader/readme.md

 * `setParams(Object newParams)` - Set the parameters sent along with the request after initializing the uploader.
 It can be nicely used in `onSubmit` callback.
 * `uploadStoredFiles()` - If `!autoUpload`, this will begin uploading all queued files.
+* `clearStoredFiles()` - Clears the internal list of stored files.
+Only applicable when `autoUpload` is set to false.
+* `getInProgress()` - Returns the number of files that are either currently uploading or files waiting in line for upload.

 ### Troubleshooting ###